swcarpentry/python-novice-gapminder/06-libraries.md

 FIXME: lesson content.

-## Locating the right library
+## Locating the Right Library
 {: .challenge}

-You want to select a random id from your dataset:
+You want to select a random value from your data:
 ~~~
 ids = [1, 2, 3, 4, 5, 6]
 ~~~